maxgmr/canonical-dev-helpers/README.md

 To use the bash scripts, I just symlink the script to a directory in my `PATH`; e.g., `/usr/local/bin`.

+## win-rustc-prune-list

+Helper for maintaining the `rustc` source package.
+Whenever a new upstream Rust version is released, we must prune all Windows dependencies from the new vendored crates.

+This script generates a list of lines within vendored crates which may possibly include an unwanted Windows dependency.

+The intended use of this script is to redirect the output of the script to a file and go down the list one-by-one, checking to see if that particular section of code must be pruned.

 ## sbuild-purge

 Intended for use with the `rustc` source package.
 Un-applies all `quilt` patches, expires all `schroot` sessions, purges anything inside the filesystem of all `sbuild` builds, deletes all Debian source artifacts, and deletes the patch queue folder.